CabrilloRoboticsClub/cabrillo_rov_2023/doc/setup_procedure.md

 1. Connect the tether pneumatic line to the compressor

+1. Plug the IEC-C19 cable for the 48V PSU into the 120V power supplied by mate

+1. Plug the IEC-C19 cable into the IEC-C20 socket on the 48V PSU

+1. Flip the "INPUT SW" to "I" on the 48V PSU

 1. Flip the "OUTPUT SW" to "ON" on the 48V PSU

 1. Uncoil the XBOX Controller cable.